Macrometacorp/docs/docs/queryworkers/query-workers.md

 To edit a query worker:

 1. In **Queries**, click **Saved Queries**.
-2. Double-click the Query Worker that you want to change.
-Macrometa opens that Query Worker in the Editor tab.
+2. Double-click the query worker that you want to change.
+Macrometa opens it in the Editor tab.
 3. Make any changes to the query and then click **Update Query**.

 ## Import Query Workers